derekhlindell/maze_solver/README.md

 The Maze Solver is a depth-first algorithm, enhanced with a Tkinter interface, designed to navigate and solve a maze efficiently.

-This is a semi-guided project from boot.dev
+This is a project from the algorithm section on boot.dev

 ## Demo